scott-guthridge/pylibvna/docs/source/cal-model.rst

 a stronger model that corrects for the additional errors is needed.
 The U16 calibration type in the 2x1 setup provides 12 error terms, one of which is a free variable, giving it effectively 11 error terms.
-The software solves this calibration using inverse scattering (U) parameters.
+The software solves this calibration using inverse scattering transfer (U) parameters.

 In 2x1 setups, at least six standards are required for calibration.
 For example, a possible choice is: short-open, short-match, open-match,